The wider potential of body-worn cameras (BWCs) to improve practices and outcomes in policing has gone largely unrealized.

 In phase 1 of the project, we will focus on the development of a multi-modal system for analysis of BWC footage.
 The system will integrate techniques from Natural Language Processing (NLP) and Computer Vision (CV) with well-established models of social interaction to automatically extract and measure key linguistic and behavioral features of officer-community encounters.
 In phase 2, once the automated measurement process is sufficiently refined, we will test its accuracy by comparing its evaluation of BWC footage to evaluations of the same police-civilian interactions done by human raters.
 We will obtain footage from officers receiving a specialized procedural justice training and officers not in the training condition to fully evaluate the system’s performance.
 The project team is led by Rob Davis, Chief Social Scientist (National Police Foundation) and Jonathan Wender, Ph.D.
 (Polis Solutions) in collaboration with GE Research and the Caruth Police Institute.

-A final technical report will be produced and released in the Fall of 2022.
+The final technical report is expected to be published in Fall 2022.